BleuBleu/FamiStudio/Docs/docs/song.md

 ![](images/NtscPalFrames6.png#center)

-To faitfully play back our NTSC song on PAL systems, FamiStudio will sometimes run 2 NTSC frames in a single PAL frame so it can keep up with NTSC.
+To faithfully play back our NTSC song on PAL systems, FamiStudio will sometimes run 2 NTSC frames in a single PAL frame so it can keep up with NTSC.

 ![](images/PalSkipFrames6.png#center)

 This makes the playback speed almost the same, but unfortunately, this is not always this simple.
-Let's look at an exemple with a BPM of 112.5, which is 8 frames per note.
+Let's look at an example with a BPM of 112.5, which is 8 frames per note.
 Again, if we were to try to naively play this back on PAL, it would play back 20% slower than NTSC.

 ![](images/NtscPalFrames8.png#center)